Third Citizens' Panel report

 Third Panel Report

 The third Citizens' Panel survey asked questions about digital technologies for healthcare improvement, using and sharing personal health and social care information and access to healthcare professionals other than doctors.
-Surveys were carried out between 4 September and 31 October 2017 concerning the following issues:
+Surveys were carried out between September and October 2017 concerning the following issues:

-- the use of digital health and care technologies
+- The use of digital health and care technologies

-- how personal health information is shared and managed
+- How personal health information is shared and managed

-- the use of depersonalised health information for research and development
+- The use of depersonalised health information for research and development

-- public perceptions of availability and access to healthcare professionals other than GPs
+- Public perceptions of availability and access to healthcare professionals other than GPs

-- the role of GP practice receptionists, and
+- The role of GP practice receptionists

-- awareness of local optician services.
+- Awareness of local optician services

 File type: pdf

 Digital health and care

 The survey opened by asking Panel members about their use of various digital communication and information devices.
 The majority of respondents used a mobile or smart phone (91%), a desktop or laptop computer (86%) or a tablet (62%).
 A small proportion of respondents used wearable technology such as a smart watch or Fitbit and only 1% of Panel members did not use any of these things.

 Digital communication tools that were used most regularly (at least once a day) included email (72%), the internet (59%) and social media (51%).
 On the other hand, web-based communications such as Skype were used less regularly with only 16% stating they use this at least once a day and 41% stating they never use this.

 All Panel members were asked to rate on a scale of 1 to 10 “how confident they feel using digital communication technology” (where 1 was not confident at all and 10 was very confident).
 Just under 4 in 10 Panel members (37%) said they felt very confident (i.e. gave a rating of 10 out of 10), and on the other hand, only 5% said they were not at all confident (i.e. gave a rating of 1 out of 10).

 The vast majority of Panel members (85%) believed there were benefits to using digital communication tools and technologies to access health and social care services.